GMG CREATE £3M BONUS FOR UK GOLF CLUBS

 He’s the man who’s seen it all . . . from hosting Justin Rose on the day 20 years ago when he made his first Tour cut at the 22nd attempt . . . to now helping golf clubs save thousands of pounds a year.

 GMG is a purchasing alliance working with 700 golf clubs across the UK in partnership with England Golf, Wales Golf and Scottish Golf.

 Created in 2010, GMG has already exceeded £3m in savings for their clubs by bulk buying and managing contracts for items such as beer, wines & spirits, catering, energy, waste collection, washroom hygiene and insurance.

-Every month Mark will be sharing his vast experience and answering questions from our readers across the Midlands region.
+Every month Mark is sharing his vast experience and answering questions from our readers across the Midlands region.

 He mixed regularly with tour pros while Director of Golf at North East club Slaley Hall around the turn of the century and was a member of the planning committee for Slaley’s Ryder Cup bid.